expert26111/DockerSwarm/README.md

 With this command executed there is a node created.
 A node could be a DigitalOcean droplet, virtual machine, etc.  Now what got created is a Manager node.

 A Manager node, as every manager has someone working for them.
-So next, we create the worker nodes that will get managed by the manage node.
+So next, we create the worker nodes that will get managed by the manager node.

 After the execution of the Command 1.
 One is presented with a token(a fairly long string of characters).
 In order to add worker nodes to your manager keep that token.